 Each row of the table will be a distinct Likert item, which is a statement with answer choice boxes, and users can select how strongly they agree or disagree with that statement.

 Create a name for the answer choice boxes, and use square brackets to frame the answer choice boxes.
-In this example, we made shoulders the reference word to create answer choices for the three statements and set them up as [shoulders1], [shoulders2], and [shoulders3].
+In this example, we made expectations, feedback, and answered questions the reference words to create answer choices for the three statements and set them up as [expectations], [feedback], and [answered-questions].

 Add Responses as Possible Answers for Each Likert Item